Filippi syndrome: Malformations of digits

 Malformations of digits are expressed among people with Filippi Syndrome.
 One of the most common malformations is the webbing or fusion of digits, which is termed syndactyly.
 In particular, syndactyly of the third and fourth fingers or the second, third and fourth toes is termed "syndactyly type 1".
 The degree of syndactyly may differ across affected individuals, with some exhibiting syndactyly of soft tissues and skin only, and more severe cases exhibiting syndactyly of digital bones.

 Other malformations of digits include clinodactyly (curving) of the fifth fingers and brachydactyly (abnormal shortening) of digits.
 Brachydactyly is believed to be largely due to abnormalities arising from the bones inside the hands and feet, specifically the metacarpals and metatarsals.

 Craniofacial abnormalities

 Furthermore, most people with Filippi Syndrome exhibit craniofacial abnormalities.
 Craniofacial abnormalities are birth defects observed at the head or face region of affected individuals.
 Some of the craniofacial abnormalities present in people with Filippi Syndrome include microcephaly (having a skull that is smaller than normal), prominent/ elevated nasal bridge, hypertelorism (having one's pair of eyes further apart from each other than normal), and underdeveloped nasal alae (underdeveloped tissues surrounding the nostril).
 Less common craniofacial abnormalities include having a broad forehead, thin vermilion border (having a thin upper lip), and frontal hirsutism (having a hairy forehead).

-Mental retardation
+Intellectual disability

 People with Filippi Syndrome may also demonstrate varying degrees of intellectual disability.
 Affected individuals may experience defective speech development, aphasia (experiencing difficulty in finding the appropriate words to use), vision impairment, and an inability to speak.